Price Earnings to Growth Ratio (PEG)

 Now that you know the formula and how to calculate this ratio, let's find out how this ratio helps you determine if a stock is undervalued or overvalued.

-The lower a firm’s price earnings to growth ratio result, the less expensive its stock is.
+The lower a firm’s price earnings growth ratio result, the less expensive its stock is.

-How to Use the PEG Ratio to Value Stocks
+How to Use This Ratio to Value Stocks